Loading...

 Include Fiber-Rich Foods

-Be mindful of the quantity of oat milk and other high-carb foods you consume in one sitting to avoid excessive spikes.
+Be mindful of the amount of oat milk you consume at one time to prevent overwhelming your system with carbohydrates.

 healthspan-mbl